 The MySQL 5.7 Database Administrator Certification requires one exam, which will test your understanding of MySQL, a relational database management system developed by Oracle.
 The certification will display essential knowledge of working with MySQL, such as installing, configuring, and monitoring the database management system.

 What’s being tested: Installing, starting, and stopping MySQL; understanding MySQL architecture; managing users; identifying security risks and other security aspects of MySQL

 EDB’s PostgreSQL 12 Associate Certification shows your understanding of the fundamentals necessary to work with PostgreSQL servers.
 PostgreSQL is a relational database that is scalable across large organizations.
 The current version is PostgreSQL 12.

 What’s being tested: Maintaining and managing a PostgreSQL server and related applications

 2. US Bureau of Labor Statistics.
-"Occupational Outlook Handbook, https://www.bls.gov/ooh/fastest-growing.htm."
-Accessed March 25, 2021.
+"Occupational Outlook Handbook: Computer and Information Research Scientists, https://www.bls.gov/ooh/computer-and-information-technology/computer-and-information-research-scientists.htm."
+Accessed December 20, 2021.